Naturopathic nutrition - Natural Healthcare College

 Plato

-Holistic therapies embrace the belief that health is a balance, taking into account physical and environmental factors, our state emotionally and psychologically, what we eat and how much exercise we have.
+Holistic therapies embrace the belief that health is a balance.
+It takes into account physical and environmental factors, our emotional and psychological state, what we eat and how much we exercise.

-Evidence of the benefits to health from the powerful combination of Nutritional Therapy with Naturopathic principles have been demonstrated since ancient times, having roots in traditional systems of healing such as Ayurvedic and Traditional Chinese Medicine.
-The Natural Healthcare College’s Naturopathic Nutritional Therapy course integrates ancient wisdoms with modern evidence-based nutritional therapeutic approaches to bring you a truly 21st century learning experience.
+The health benefits of the powerful combination of Nutritional Therapy with Naturopathic principles have been demonstrated since ancient times, having roots in traditional systems of healing such as Ayurvedic and Traditional Chinese Medicine.
+Our Naturopathic Nutritional Therapy course integrates ancient wisdoms with modern evidence-based approaches to bring you a truly 21st century learning experience.

-The naturopathic influence of this course incorporates skills such as basic Iridology, nail and tongue analysis to help you almost instantly assess constitutional factors and predispositions that could be linked to the root causes of disease.
+The naturopathic influence of this course incorporates skills such as basic Iridology, nail and tongue analysis.
+These allow a near-instant assessment of constitutional factors and predispositions that could be linked to the root causes of disease.
 Supporting the healing power of nature within us all and addressing the causes of disease is infinitely better than merely treating its symptoms.

 Dr Edward Bach, famous for the Bach Flower Remedies, showed he understood naturopathic approaches when he said: